Graphism

-Graphism refers to the "expression of thought in material symbols".
+Graphism is the expression of thought in material symbols.
 Graphism began some 30,000 years BC, not as a photographic representation of reality but as an abstraction that was geared toward magical-religious matters.
 Early graphism then was a form of writing that constitutes a 'symbolic transposition, not copying of reality'.

 The birth of graphism

 The earliest traces of graphism date back to 30,000 years BC at the end of the Mousterian period and the Chatelperronian period toward 35,000 BC.
 While it can be claimed that language merely represents a logical development of the vocal signals of the animal world, nothing comparable to the writing and reading of symbols existed before the dawn of homo sapiens.
 While motor function determines expression in the techniques and language of all anthropoids, reflection determines graphism in the figurative language of the most recent anthropoids.